 DOE invites public engagement in this process through participation in the webinar and submission of written comments and data.
 After the webinar and the closing of the comment period, DOE will consider all timely-submitted comments and additional information obtained from interested parties, as well as information obtained through further analyses.
-Following such consideration, the Department will publish either a determination that the energy conservation standards for BVM equipment need not be amended or a NOPR proposing to amend those standards.
-The NOPR, should one be issued, would include proposed energy conservation standards for the equipment covered by this rulemaking, and members of the public would be given an opportunity to submit written and oral comments on the proposed standards.
+Following such consideration, the Department will publish either a determination that the standards for dehumidifiers need not be amended or a NOPR proposing to amend those standards.
+The NOPR, should one be issued, would include proposed energy conservation standards for the products covered by this rulemaking, and members of the public would be given an opportunity to submit written and oral comments on the proposed standards.